 - 1. Numerator: The number of center-based and family child care (FCC) providers rated in the QRIS in the state. - 2.
-Denominator: The total number of center-based and FCC providers in the state. - "NR" indicates that the state did not report these data about its QRIS in the 2021 Quality Compendium. - 4.
+Denominator: The total number of center-based and FCC providers in the state. - 3.
+"NR" indicates that the state did not report these data about its QRIS in the 2021 Quality Compendium. - 4.
 Hawaii, Mississippi, and Wyoming do not currently have a QRIS or plans to develop a QRIS. - 5.
 Missouri does not have a QRIS but reported plans to develop one in the state CCDF plan. - 6.
 Connecticut, Kansas, South Dakota, and West Virginia are currently piloting or planning their QRIS and state data are not reported in the 2021 Quality Compendium. - 7.
 Florida operates a statewide system of quality improvement, but also allows local QRIS development.
 The figures reported here are for the statewide School Readiness Program Assessment program. - 8.
-New Hampshire's Compendium data was last updated in 2019.
+New Hampshire's Compendium data was last updated in 2019. - 9.
+Alabama, Arizona, Louisiana, Nebraska, and Nevada do not report participation data in the 2021 Quality Compendium.